AlexFloresGreer/hang_in_there/README.md

 Assumptions
 -----------------

-* Hangman will be played in a desktop web browser
+* Hangman will be played in desktop web browser

 Hangman technology
 -----------------